Muammar Gaddafi: Economic and social reform

 The RCC implemented measures for social reform, adopting sharia as a basis.
 The consumption of alcohol was prohibited, night clubs and Christian churches were shut down, traditional Libyan dress was encouraged, and Arabic was decreed as the only language permitted in official communications and on road signs.
 The RCC doubled the minimum wage, introduced statutory price controls, and implemented compulsory rent reductions of between 30 and 40 per cent.
 Gaddafi also wanted to combat the strict social restrictions that had been imposed on women by the previous regime, establishing the Revolutionary Women's Formation to encourage reform.
 In 1970, a law was introduced affirming equality of the sexes and insisting on wage parity.
 In 1971, Gaddafi sponsored the creation of a Libyan General Women's Federation.
 In 1972, a law was passed criminalizing the marriage of any females under the age of sixteen and ensuring that a woman's consent was a necessary prerequisite for a marriage.
 Gaddafi's regime opened up a wide range of educational and employment opportunities for women, although these primarily benefited a minority in the urban middle-classes.

-From 1969 to 1973, it used oil money to fund social welfare programs, which led to house-building projects and improved healthcare and education.
+From 1969 to 1973, it used oil money to fund social welfare programs, which led to housebuilding projects and improved healthcare and education.
 House building became a major social priority, designed to eliminate homelessness and to replace the shanty towns created by Libya's growing urbanization.
 The health sector was also expanded; by 1978, Libya had 50 per cent more hospitals than it had in 1968, while the number of doctors had increased from 700 to over 3000 in that decade.
 Malaria was eradicated, and trachoma and tuberculosis greatly curtailed.
 Compulsory education was expanded from 6 to 9 years, while adult literacy programs and free university education were introduced.
 Beida University was founded, while Tripoli University and Benghazi University were expanded.
 In doing so, the government helped to integrate the poorer strata of Libyan society into the education system.
 Through these measures, the RCC greatly expanded the public sector, providing employment for thousands.
 These early social programs proved popular within Libya.
 This popularity was partly due to Gaddafi's personal charisma, youth and underdog status as a Bedouin, as well as his rhetoric emphasizing his role as the successor to the anti-Italian fighter Omar Mukhtar.